misnaged/GoMK/README.md

 Authors of Mortal Kombat game series

-## All rights of visual content belongs to Warner Bros.
+## All rights of visual content belong to Warner Bros.
 Interactive Entertainment